bollu/bollu.github.io/fiction.md

 of this model comes from allowing rearrangements of the billiard ball evolution.
 The balls act as inputs, outputs, and gates.
-As a result, a curious form of self-modifying programming which allows access to better complexity classes, is formed.
+As a result, a curious form of self-modifying programming (which allows access to better complexity classes) is formed.
 We propose three new lines of research: uncovering the complexity theoretic phenomena that is present, studying the symplectic geometry that is controlling the situation, and the intruguing